vuejs/vuefire/packages/documentation/docs/README.md

     <p>Vuefire/Vuexfire only handles the binding for you so your state is always up to date with the server.
 You still be able to use Firebase JS SDK to its full potential!</p>
   </div>
 </div>

-Note: This version currently supports Vue 2 and Firebase 7.
-Support for Vue 3 / Composition API and Firebase 8 is on the way.

 <!-- TODO: Example here -->